 Opened: Jul 01 1926see more on Benjamin Franklin Bridge

 Bethesda Presbyterian Church

 Bethesda Presbyterian Church, in Camden, South Carolina, was built in 1822 and is one of few surviving churches designed by Robert Mills.
 It was declared a National Historic Landmark in 1985.
 According to the South Carolina Department of Archives and History, "Mills displayed in Bethesda the work of a maturing architect strongly influenced by Jeffersonian classicism.
 Bethesda, with its neo-classical temple form, represents an important stage in Mills’ creation of a distinctly American classical style."
 It is a contributing property within the City of Camden Historic District. ...more

 City/Town: Camden, South Carolina, USA

 Camden County Courthouse

 Camden County Courthouse is a historic county courthouse located at Camden, Camden County, North Carolina.
 It was built in 1847, and is a five bay by four bay one-story brick building on a raised basement.
 It is in the Greek Revival style and features a pedimented porch and large windows.
-It was ...more
+It was listed on the National Register of Historic Places in 1972. ...more

 City/Town: Camden, North Carolina, USA